 Transgender.
 A person who lives as a gender other than the one assigned at birth.
 For example, a person assigned female at birth who lives as a man.

 Gender fluid.
-A person with shifting gender identity who does not identify as fixed.
+A person with a shifting gender identity who does not identify as fixed.

 Transitioning.
 The process of changing one’s assigned birth gender to one’s preferred gender.
 Transitioning may include medical aspects (taking hormones), legal aspects (changing name) and/or social aspects (dressing in clothing traditionally associated with one’s gender identity but not associated with one’s gender assignment at birth).